hussaino03/SmartList/README.md

 ➼ Created functions to save data to localstorage for user data to be saved in the browser

-➼ Finally, we made the experience and leveling system
+➼ Implemented the experience and the leveling up system

 ### Challenges